leofavre/canivete/docs/index.md

-When used as the first parameter of `Array.prototype.reduce()`, returns the average of the items in an array.
+When used as the first parameter of `Array.prototype.reduce()`, returns the average of the values in an array.

 Note that reducing arrays with non-numeric values using `toAverage()` can lead to unexpected results.